Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 * ACS Repository Docker image configuration
 * Alfresco Share Docker image configuration
 * Integration tests
-* Docker containers (ACS, Share, Alfresco Search Service, PostgreSQL) configuration and orchestration via Docker compose
+* Docker containers (ACS, Share, Alfresco Search Service, PostgreSQL) configuration and orchestration via Docker Compose
 * (Optional) AMP deployment configuration (JAR is the recommended artifact type and the default)

 The project created using the All-In-One Maven archetype includes some sample code (by default) to show you how to develop with the Content Services